worldcoin/world-id-js/README.md

 <img src="https://raw.githubusercontent.com/worldcoin/world-id-js/main/world-id-logo.svg" alt="World ID logo" width="300" />

+> 💡 World ID is currently in Alpha development and only works in a test network.
+Please share [feedback](#feedback) about your experience to help us launch soon!

 # World ID Javascript Integration

 The Javascript integration is the simplest way to integrate [World ID](https://worldcoin.org/world-id).
 The package currently supports web applications and requires only a few lines of code.